-A vase is a vessel for holding flowers that doubles as a decorative object whether it’s sitting empty on a shelf or sporting a fresh bouquet.
+A vase is a vessel for holding flowers, but it doubles as a decorative object whether it’s sitting empty on a shelf or sporting a fresh bouquet.
 Vases come in a variety of styles, from minimal clear glass to whimsical shapes that mimic everything from fish to human bodies.
 If you want the flowers to be the main event, choose a plain contemporary style.
 If you want your vase to function as decor when it’s off duty, choose a vase that works with the style of your home, such as an earthenware vase in a modern farmhouse room, or in a contrasting style such as an antique vase in a contemporary interior to add a sense of history.

 How do you keep flowers fresh in a vase?

 Cut flowers were not designed to last forever, but you can help keep cut flowers fresh by changing the water daily.
 Other methods used to increase the longevity of a bouquet—both proven and unproven—include adding things to the water, such as flower food packets comprised of citric acid, sugar, and bleach; crushed up aspirin; or vodka.
-Check out The Spruce’s breakdown of the best ways to keep cut flowers fresh for more details on that one.

 How do you put flowers in a vase?